Jon-drugstore/Avatar-GAN/README.md

 TODO: bibtex of paper

 **Note**: The datasets and checkpoints in Avatar-GAN system and RoboCoDraw system are different versions.
-The datasets and checkpoints in Avatar-GAN system (in /GAN folder) are the same as that in the paper for reproducibility.
+The datasets and checkpoints in Avatar-GAN system (code in */GAN* folder) are the same as that in the paper for reproducibility.
 The datasets in RoboCoDraw system were further processed (e.g. automatic background removal) for automatic drawing.

 # Avatar-GAN system